 These Blackberry Jam Shortbread Bars are one of those simple desserts… one with a simple crust and a simple topping, but also simply one of the most delicious desserts I’ve had in a long time.

 I’ve been all about simple this summer.
 Simple salads.
 Simple dinners.
-Simple appetizers.
+So simple appetizers.
 And simple desserts.
 When life is busy and family time is in demand, simple is best.
-This is one of those simple desserts… one with a simple crust and a simple topping, but also simply one of the most delicious desserts I’ve had in a long time: Blackberry Jam Shortbread Bars.

 The buttery shortbread bakes up so crisp and crumbly.

 The blackberry jam is sweet and smooth and the perfect accompaniment.
 You don’t even miss the fact that you’re not actually eating any fresh blackberries.
 I could seriously dive into that ribbon of blackberry right there.

 A very light dusting of powdered sugar tops it all off.
 Just a little bit more sweet on top of all that buttery goodness.